Luandro-com/floresta-server/README.md

 ### Dokku

 Easiest way to deploy is using [Dokku](https://github.com/dokku/dokku).
-Run `deploy/dokku.sh` on the server or simply:
+In a machine with Dokku installed execute the `deploy/dokku.sh` script or simply:
 ```
 bash <(curl -s https://raw.githubusercontent.com/Luandro-com/floresta-server/master/deploy/dokku.sh)
 ```